kcubeterm/achoz/README.md

     ]
  ```

-Once you done with all.
-Fire `achoz crawl` it will start crawling and once it crawled.
+Once you done with all.Start achoz heart by `achoz engine` then open another tab and fire `achoz crawl` it will start crawling and once it crawled.
 then fire `achoz index ` and it will  index all documents that have been crawled.

 Now you are ready to go once fire `achoz start`